Logic2020/mcmc-overview/README.md

 The MCMC algorithm iteratively adjusts the estimated distribution parameters to yield the best match between the observed data and proposed distribution/equation.
 The output provides a set of parameter values for the target posterior distribution, and a distribution of likely values for each parameter.

 ## Intuition Behind Algorithm:
 MCMCs "wander around" a lumpy surface (e.g. a probability density function), spending time in an area proportional to its height, and thus infers the target PDF without needing to know the exact height.
-As more and more sample values are produced, the distribution of values more closely approximates the desired distribution.

 ![This is an image of a person "wandering around" a lumpy surface (e.g. a probability density function)](mcmc_graphic.jpg)